ZirconiumZzz/FT5004-Project/README.md

 | Buyer wins | price refund + 0.5 ETH deposit returned | 0.5 ETH deposit forfeited |
 | Seller wins | 0.5 ETH deposit forfeited | price paid out + 0.5 ETH deposit returned |

 Majority jurors recover their 0.1 ETH stake plus a share of the prize pool.
 Minority jurors forfeit their stake into the prize pool.
+A platform fee of 0.1 ETH is deducted from the prize pool before distribution.

 ---